Sma1033/adt_with_a2md/README.md

 ----------------

-###  materials provided in this page: <br />
+### Accompanying materials: <br />

 - penalty search: A script to obtain a penalty value (as similarity measurement) for a given audio pair.
+Please check `penalty_search.ipynb`